 More States to Join the Medicaid Expansion Program

 As of 2018, 32 states with expanded Medicaid more are likely to join the Medicaid eligibility extended to individuals earning up to 138 percent of the federal poverty level.

 The national government is funding most of the expense of the growing Medicaid, and the joining states shoulder a small portion.
 Until 2016, the expenses for enrollees qualified under the expanded rule were 100 percent secured by the federal government.
 By 2020, the coverage will gradually decrease to 90 percent but will not go below this figure.

 What to Expect

 In 2017 the Medicaid expansion covered about 10 million people.
-In the states with expanded Medicaid enrollment increased by 13.6 million people, or 35.9 percent, from 2013 up to July 2018.
+In the states with expanded Medicaid, enrollment increased by 13.6 million people, or 35.9 percent, from 2013 up to July 2018.

-There’s a coverage gap for states that have not expanded Medicaid leaving about 2.2 million people ineligible for any medical coverage.
+There’s a coverage gap for states that have not expanded Medicaid, leaving about 2.2 million people ineligible for any medical coverage.
 However, this is not a flaw in the Affordable Care Act (ACA) but the decision of the legislature and/or governor of the state to forego the provision.
-They can accept federal funding any time closing the coverage gap.
+They can accept federal funding at any time closing the coverage gap.

 The number of people in the Medicaid coverage gap will dwindle to 84,000 when Utah, Idaho, and Nebraska join the list in 2019/2020.
-Maine and Virginia are not included in the coverage gap count, Virginia expanded last January 2019 while Maine voters favored expansion but were blocked by the governor for insufficient funds.
+Maine and Virginia are not included in the coverage gap count.
+Virginia expanded last January 2019, while Maine voters favored expansion but were blocked by the governor for insufficient funds.